Skip to main content

 Size: LargeCoat Length: Short HairCompare

-Imagine a powerful, confident dog that is simultaneously loyal and protective at your side - that is the Boerboel.
-This South African breed was once bred to protect farms and stands out with its strength, intelligence, and loyalty.
+Imagine a powerful, confident dog that is simultaneously loyal and protective at your side: that is the Boerboel.
+This South African breed was once bred to protect farms and stands out with his strength, intelligence, and loyalty.
+Are you ready to learn more about this extraordinary four-legged companion?

 Last updated: